Hydration and Kidney Health: How Much Water Do You Really Need?

 Can You Drink Too Much Water?

-• Listen to your body’s thirst cues.
+• Pay attention to your body’s thirst signals.

 Hydration Myths and Facts

-Myth: Only Water Hydrates You
+• Myth: Only Water Hydrates You

 Conclusion